Workato > Launch Tallyfy processes from Workato

 - Regularly rotate API tokens

-- Monitor API usage to detect unusual patterns
+- Monitor API usage to catch unusual patterns

-- Verify your API token is correct and active
+- Check that your API token is correct and active

 X-Tallyfy-Client: APIClient

-header is included - Check that your bearer token format is exactly
+header is included - Verify that your bearer token format is exactly

 Bearer YOUR_TOKEN